wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 ],
 ```

-## Adding autocomplete field
+### Address field

-To add an auto complete field.
-Simply add a `text` field and set it id starts with `address`.
-Like `address` or `address_something`...
-The plugin will treat that field as auto complete address field.
+The address field is used to retrieve the suggestions from geolocation API.
+To add an address field, simply add a text field **with ID starts with `address`** (like `address` or `address_something`)...

-You can add auto complete to `textarea`, it works but will generate warning messages.
+### Other fields

-## Populating field data
+When you select an address from autocomplete list, the geolocation API will return a list of address components.
+To make the field retrieve the data, **set the field's ID same as one of address component**.

-### Address components
+For example, you create a text field with ID `city`, when you select an address, the city of the address will be filled into this text field.

-When you select an address from autocomplete field, it returns an array of *address components*.
-Which you can use it to populate to other fields.
-The following components are supported by Google Maps:
+Here is the list of components for **Google Maps**:

 Component|Description
 ---|---